Morgan1317/Whos-on-your-team-C10/README.md

   In order to run this repo, both jest, and inquirer are required.

   Click <a href="https://watch.screencastify.com/v/UOb4ER6vtmysgHAJIQyD" target="_blank" rel="noreferrer noopener">here</a> if you are interested to see a short video demonstrating how team member generator works.

+  Click <a href="https://morgan1317.github.io/Whos-on-your-team-C10/" target="_blank" rel="noreferrer noopener">here</a> if you are interested to see an example of the html page that is created.

   ## Contributing